jrfarrer/exploratory_data_analysis_lecture/eda_lecture.md

 Three Continuous
 ===

-<p class = "question_master">What is the relationship between GDP per capita, life expectacy, and population in 2007?</p>
+<p class = "question_master">What is the relationship between GDP per capita, life expectancy, and population in 2007?</p>

 ```r